shawnweisfeld/ChickTechATX2017MicroBit/index.md

 # Course Outline

+## Take Home Item
+BBC micro:bit maker kit and custom creation

+## Overview
+Coding a computer is not all sitting at a keyboard typing.
+In this hands on workshop we will use the BBC micro:bit and our creativity to make some wearable tech sure to be the fashion forward accessory of the year.
+The BBC micro:bit is a tiny programmable computer packed with a display, accelerometer, compass and more.
+Using Microsoft MakeCode a block based development environment we will learn some basic computer science skills while having fun making some custom creations with our micro:bit computer.

 Each lesson will contain 3 parts:
 1. Overview: here students will be eyes forward learning about a given topic
 1. Activity: here students will make what they learned real with a step by step exercise